 On the Kukur Tihar day, the entire Nepali Hindu community worships dogs owing to their religious significance as the guard of Lord Yama, the god of death.
-Dogs are offered special prayers with tika, garland and delicious foods.
+It is also believed that dogs can lead the souls of the dead to heaven.

-Apart from Goru Puja, this auspicious day also marks three different pujas that include Govardhan Puja and Mha Puja.
+The fourth day of Tihar witnesses the worshiping of oxen and is celebrated as Goru Puja.
+Apart from Goru Puja, this auspicious day also marks three different pujas including Govardhan Puja and Mha Puja.

 This is the fifth and the concluding day of the 5-day long Tihar festival.

 On this day, sisters adorn the foreheads of their brothers with Paanch Rangi Tika, a combination of five different colors including yellow, green, red, blue and white, wishing them a long life and prosperity.

 While sisters offer Shaguns (wishing good luck) of dry fruits such as hazelnut (Katus), walnuts, sweets and fruits, brothers in return give them gifts and money along with blessings of protection assurance for the rest of their life.